Death toll from Wuhan coronavirus tops 100 as infection rate accelerates - Local News 8

 The first cases of the coronavirus were detected in Wuhan in mid-December.
 Since then the number of confirmed cases has increased a thousandfold, and infections have been reported worldwide.

-Hospitals in Wuhan are already massively overstretched, and hundreds of emergency medical personnel have been dispatched to the city to help out.
+Hospitals in Wuhan are already massively overstretched, and hundreds of emergency medical personnel have been dispatched to the city to help.
 Two new hospitals are also being built on the city’s outskirts, due to be operational by next week.

 Despite the colossal effort — and potential social and economic cost — of effectively quarantining Hubei, it appears that this has come too late to stop the virus’ spread.
 By the time Wuhan introduced even basic screening of travelers leaving the city, the virus had been reported in Japan, Thailand and South Korea, and spread to most of the rest of China.